jacketizer/libnmea/README.md

 Installation
 ------------

 Run `make install` to install *libnmea*.
-The files will be installed in `/usr/` by default.
+The files will be installed in */usr/* by default.
 Use the environment variable `PREFIX` to set a different installation prefix.

-Ex. to build and install the library and header files locally, in the *target* directory, run the following commands:
+Ex. to build and install the library and header files locally, in the *./target* directory, run the following commands:

 ```sh